Skip to content

 //div[@id='Customers']//span[@title='Contoso']

 The locator is now bound to the table.
-If another element with Contoso title appears somewhere on the page (outside the table) we'll find the correct element.
+If another element with the Contoso title appears somewhere on the page (outside the table), we'll still find the correct element.

 Example 2

-Here is more complex and real-life example.
-In Microsoft Dynamics 365 Business Central application when you navigate through the forms they are loaded into the DOM tree inside DIV elements with spa-view class.
-When you move from one form to another - old forms are not unloaded and continue to stay in the DOM tree.
-They just have lower z-index then currently active form.
+Here is a more complex, real-life example.
+In the Microsoft Dynamics 365 Business Central application, when you navigate through forms, they are loaded into the DOM tree inside DIV elements with the spa-view class.
+When you move from one form to another, old forms are not unloaded and continue to stay in the DOM tree.
+They just have a lower z-index than the currently active form.

-It means that when Rapise searches for an element during test playback it should work with the topmost spa-view.
+This means that when Rapise searches for an element during test playback, it should work with the topmost spa-view.

-To achieve this goal we define an anchor in WebAppProfile for the application
+To achieve this goal, we define an anchor in the WebAppProfile for the application:

 //div[contains(concat(' ', @class, ' '), ' spa-view ') and position()=last()]